r4yan2/kittens/README.md

 Changing the way recommendation are taken, so sorting by the higher similairty value the result obtained is: 307

-Using the CF and than the CBF over the possible films to recommend, result obtained is: 319
+Using the CF and than the CBF over the possible films to recommend, result obtained is: 319 Using the new_kittens_recommendations and binary for the users with more than 2 films seen, result obtained is: 327